angular/angular/aio/content/guide/elements.md

 </tr>
 </table>

 In browsers that support Custom Elements natively, the specification requires developers use ES2015 classes to define Custom Elements - developers can opt-in to this by setting the `target: "es2015"` property in their project's [TypeScript configuration file](/guide/typescript-configuration).
-As Custom Element and ES2015 support may not be available in all browsers, developers can instead choose to use a polyfill to support older browsers and ES5 code.
+As Custom Element and ES2015 support might not be available in all browsers, developers can instead choose to use a polyfill to support older browsers and ES5 code.

 Use the [Angular CLI](cli) to automatically set up your project with the correct polyfill: